Earlier Francis Marion Symposium 2008-2012

 Alcolu, Blacksburg, Bluffton, Camden, Cameron, Charleston, Columbia, Florence, Gable, Hilton Head, Inman, Kingstree, Little River, Lugoff, Manning, McClellanville, Moncks Corner, Moore, Myrtle Beach, Olanta, Pamlico, Pawleys Island, Pineville, Rock Hill, Seabrook, St Matthews, Summerton, Sumter, Turbeville.

-Special thanks to the great presenters, many volunteers & sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.
+Special thanks to the great presenters, many volunteers and sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.

 Scott Aiken’s work for 10th FM Symposium: